Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

 \subsection{Lipschitz-based Regularization for Distribution Preservation}

-Theorem~\ref{thm:1} shows that personalization objectives in Eqs.~\eqref{eq:simple} and~\eqref{eq:db} are insufficient to resolve the trade-off between subject fidelity and distributional generality.
-We therefore formulate a new training objective by leveraging Lipschitz continuity to provide an explicit bound on distributional preservation.
-The following Theorem~\ref{thm:2} provides the motivation by showing that the generative distribution of the model is bounded under the Lipschitz continuity of the noise prediction network.
+Motivated by Section~\ref{Sec:motiv}, we investigate a Lipschitz-based regularization that provides an explicit bound on distributional preservation.
+The following Theorem~\ref{thm:2} provides the justification by showing that the generative distribution of the model is bounded under the Lipschitz continuity of the noise prediction network.
 The detailed proof is deferred to Appendix~\ref{appendix:thm2}.